Saleminezhad/CA-QPP/README.md

 ```

-TEST_DATA_FILE: a tsv file ` (docid \t doc_content) ` of the entire collection that you want ot compute weight.
-Here, we use the [MS MARCO queries](https://drive.google.com/file/d/1kiwbqlwQDSzO2BZFpcNs5Bsa1RgbAoPo/view?usp=sharing) to compute thier term weights, therefore, these term weights will be considered as the input for the query performance prediction part.

-$OUTPUT_DIR: output folder for testing. computed term weights will be stored here.

 ### Constructing Query Variations:
-Generate promotive and demotive variations using term weighting.longside the modifed query we include the performance of the query and feed it into our model.
+Generate promotive and demotive variations using term weighting alongside the modifed query we include the performance of the query and feed it into our model.
 ```
 python doc_weighted_term_frequency_bertqpp.py --input QueryClassification/predictions/$MODEL_DOC$label_mthod/ \
     --input_query QueryClassification/predictions/$MODEL_QUERY$label_mthod/ \